10 Ways to Accelerate Digital Transformation (2023)

 To overcome this, organizations should support their team members with employee performance support tools that provide them with contextual self-service help, in the flow of work.

-A digital adoption platform (DAP) like Whatfix provides employees with a Self-Help wiki that overlays on digital applications and connects with a companies knowledge base, internal wiki, Google Drive, SharePoint, third-party websites, and any form of documentation – allowing employees to find answers at the moment of need.
+A digital adoption platform (DAP) like Whatfix provides employees with a Self-Help wiki similar to an IT self-service portal that overlays on digital applications and connects with a companies knowledge base, internal wiki, Google Drive, SharePoint, third-party websites, and any form of documentation – allowing employees to find answers at the moment of need.

 Whatfix also empowers IT and L&D leaders to add in-app tooltips, beacons, and pop-ups to alert employees of changes to a workflow, new features, or provide them with a guided flow to help finish an irregular task.